fabianmu/ibooks2evernote/README.md

 This is the folder that has your name, which the Finder opens if you click on the Finder icon in the Dock.

+Before proceeding, make sure your Mac's iBooks has the books as well as the highlights and notes that you're looking to export to Evernote.
+This may require enabling iBooks Notes and Bookmarks Syncing on each of your devices.

 To export your notes to Evernote:

 1. Run the following command in the Terminal: